codurance/site/_posts/2016-02-22-open-financials.md

     src: /assets/img/custom/blog/2016-02-22-transparency.png
 tags:
 - open financials
+- open-book management
 - codurance
 ---

 Early this month we took a big step towards full transparency and decided to open the financials to the whole company.
+Our decision is aligned to the [open-book management](https://en.wikipedia.org/wiki/Open-book_management) concept.

 ## Why did we do that?